cyberintelsystems/cicb/README.md

 2023-09-05 - v2.1.2.1

 [Fixed]
-- Windows 11 when the scale is not 100% dpi, Banner displays incorrectly.
+- Banner displays incorrectly in Windows 11 when the scale is not 100% dpi.

 ---

 2023-04-17 - v2.1.2.0

 [Fixed]
-- Windows Server 2022 no license issue.
+- Windows Server 2022, no license issue.

 ---